happyDomain/help/content/pages/home.en.md

 Clicking on a row in this table will filter the list of domains to show only domains managed by this host.

-You will also see, if the host allows you to list the domains that belong to you, the domains that you can add to happyDNS:
+You will also see, if the host allows you to list the domains that belong to you, the domains that you can add to happyDomain:

 ![Domain filtering according to the host](hoster-ovh.png)